cdacpranav/cdacpranav/README.md

 ### About Me

-- 📊 Data Analyst & Technical Consultant with hands-on experience in Power BI, SQL, Python, and AI/GenAI pipelines
+### 🚀 Aspiring Data Scientist

-- 🎓 PG Diploma in Big Data Analytics — C-DAC, Pune &nbsp;|&nbsp; B.Tech in Mechanical Engineering
+#### 🎓 Post Graduate Diploma in Big Data Analytics (PG-DBDA) at C-DAC, Pune

-- 🤖 Building AI-powered solutions using LangChain, FAISS, and LLaMA3
+🚴🏻Passionate about solving real-world problems using python, analytics, data science, and cutting-edge technologies.

-- 📍 Based in Pune, India &nbsp;|&nbsp; **Open to Data Analyst / Data Scientist roles**
+#### 💡 **Turning data into decisions through clean code where data meets innovation**

 ---